kevinlo123/teamcarer/README.md

 <img width="1280" alt="Screen Shot 2019-04-19 at 1 42 17 PM" src="https://user-images.githubusercontent.com/29260507/56436250-303fe680-62a9-11e9-83c8-dd1cd5d10b4a.png">
 <img width="1280" alt="Screen Shot 2019-04-19 at 1 42 35 PM" src="https://user-images.githubusercontent.com/29260507/56436252-31711380-62a9-11e9-89a0-d2f16243ddcc.png">

+## How It's Made:

+**Tech used:** Ruby, Ruby on rails, JavaScript, Jquery, CoffeeScript, Erb, Html, SCSS, Postgresql, SQL

+I built this project as an MVP for a clients startup named Teamcarer, The rails framework really helped me get things going as I was the only developer working on this project it was easy for me to build my data models and set DB relations which is why it was a good idea to use a relational database like Postgresql.
+I utilized the [Devise gem](https://github.com/plataformatec/devise) for both users authentication.
+As well as Jquery for all my client side JavaScript programming with a slight touch of ajax for some portions of the project.
+I stuck with the classic Embedded Ruby (ERB) templating Engine which worked great and made use of modular BEM SCSS stylesheets to keep the frontend clean and easy to change.

 ## Development

 * Ruby version: `Ruby 2.5.1p57`